Company says missing Chinese banker Bao Fan aiding probe - KESQ

 Associated Press

 HONG KONG (AP) — A stock market filing says missing Chinese investment banker Bao Fan is co-operating in an investigation in China.
 China Renaissance Holdings Ltd., which Bao founded, gave no further details.
-It said the company has been unable to reach Bao but its operations continued as normal.
+The company says it has been unable to reach Bao but its operations continue as normal.
 The company’s Hong Kong-listed shares have slumped by nearly a third since Bao went missing.
 He is one of China’s top dealmakers in the technology industry, having worked on major deals including e-commerce company JD.com’s $2 billion initial public offering and the share listing for short video platform Kuaishou in Hong Kong.
+Bao’s whereabouts are unclear.